jayanuk/Headlines-App/README.md

 4. Build and running the .net project in development mode will create the Database and initializes.
 No need to run any migrations.

+5. Make sure latest NodeJs version is installed

-5. Open "Headline ClientApp" in VScode and update the modify the .env file with the api path at API_BASE_URL.
+6. Open "Headline ClientApp" in VScode and update the modify the .env file with the api path at API_BASE_URL.

-6. Go to terminal and run:  npm install
+7. Go to terminal and run:  npm install

-6. Run: npm start in terminal for client app.
+8. Run: npm start in terminal for client app.
 The headlines will be loaded.

+Important design decisions

+1. For the API app, clean architechture is used with mediator and CQRS patterns.
+Authorization or web api end point securing with JWT to be implemented
+2. Client ap is built using create react app and using redux tool kit for state management
+3. User registration process and restrictions to make ratings or votes more than once should be implemented